infinitydaemon/canary/README.md

 from twisted.protocols.sip import Base

 from twisted.internet.address import IPv4Address

 """
-    A log-only IRC server.
+    A reference example log-only IRC server.
 It won't respond, but it will log any IRC requests sent its way.
 """